-What does it look like?Perennial, evergreen, climbing, almost hairless, non-woody vine with very long, round, tough, stems that root at nodes.
-Smooth edged leaves are arranged in opposite pairs on stems, and are divided along the midvein into usually 7 leaflets with the terminal leaflet (up to 7 x 2.5 cm) the largest.
-Clustered, tube-like white flowers that are pink when in bud and very fragrant are produced from January to December, but glossy black berries (5-8 mm diameter) are rarely formed.
+Perennial, evergreen, climbing, almost hairless, non-woody vine with very long, round, tough, stems that root at nodes.
+Smooth edged leaves are arranged in opposite pairs on stems, and are divided along the midvein into usually 7 leaflets with the terminal leaflet (<7 x 2.5 cm) the largest.
+Clustered, tube-like white flowers that are pink when in bud and very fragrant (Jan-Dec), are very rarely followed by glossy black berries (5-8 mm diameter).

-Why is it weedy?Grows rapidly over forest floor, and into the subcanopy and canopy, forms dense, long-lived masses, stems layer profusely and runners spread long distances over tough sites under buildings, rocks, and so on.
+Grows rapidly over forest floor, and into the subcanopy and canopy, forms dense, long-lived masses, stems layer profusely and runners spread long distances over tough sites under buildings, rocks, and so on.
 Highly shade-tolerant, can flower under full canopy, and tolerates drought, damp, wind, salt, differing soil types, and damage.
 Extremely hard to kill.
 It is spread mainly by fragments dumped into the edges of natural areas.

 Birds readily spread seed where it is produced.
 Most spread is from fragments dumped in greenwaste, and common sources are gardens, roadsides, vacant land, cemeteries, and bush tracks.

-What damage does it do?Smothers and kills all plants from ground level to medium to highly canopy, and prevents the establishment of native plant seedlings.
+Smothers and kills all plants from ground level to medium to highly canopy, and prevents the establishment of native plant seedlings.
 Ingress into established forest is rapid via ground or canopy.

-Which habitats is it likely to invade?Open and intact forest and forest margins, coastline, cliffs, shrublands, and streamsides.
+Open and intact forest and forest margins, coastline, cliffs, shrublands, and streamsides.
 Can invade cold-climate forest if there is dense canopy cover.

-1. Stump swab (all year round): metsulfuron-methyl 600g/kg (5g/L) or Banvine (200ml/L) or dicamba 50g/L (400ml/L).
+1. Stump swab (all year round): metsulfuron-methyl 600g/kg (5g/L) or a product containing 200g/litre 2,4-D plus 100g/litre dicamba (200ml/L) or dicamba 50g/L (400ml/L).
 Add penetrant to all mixes.
 Dispose of all cut stems at a refuse transfer station, or burn or bury deeply.

-2. Spray (regrowth): glyphosate (150ml/15L) + penetrant (knapsack) or 1L/100L + penetrant (handspraygun) or metsulfuron-methyl 600g/kg (5g/10L) + penetrant (knapsack) or 40g/100L + penetrant (spraygun) or Banvine (120ml/L) or dicamba 50g/L (24ml/L).
+2. Spray (regrowth): glyphosate (150ml/15L + penetrant (knapsack) or 1L/100L + penetrant (spraygun)) or metsulfuron-methyl 600g/kg (5g/10L + penetrant (knapsack) or 40g/100L + penetrant (spraygun)) or a product containing 200g 2,4-D+100g dicamba/L (120ml/L) or dicamba 50g/L (24ml/L).